phenotips/build-tools/vagrant-phenomecentral/README.md

 - [Ansible](http://ansible.com/)
 - [Virtualbox](http://virtualbox.org/)

-The machine must have around 50gb of disk space.
-(Exomiser itself takes up 25). `setup.sh` takes care of this for you by configuring Virtualbox, but if you're running Vagrant on another provider (not Virtualbox), or on Windows, this task is up to you.
+The machine must have around 40gb of disk space once running.
+Make sure you have enough space on your HD.

 Run:

-    $ ./setup.sh
+    $ vagrant up
-    $ vagrant provision
+    $ vagrant ssh

 ## Development